one-among-us/data/people/hakureico/page.en.md

 ]} />

 She was good at playing music game OSU, and uploaded many videos of her gameplay.
-She was still online even if she was in bad mental condition.
+She was still online even she was in a bad mental condition.

-Hanasaka was also focus on several kinds of games, such as *THE iDOLM@STER SHINY COLORS* and *Nekopara*.
+Hanasaka also focused on several kinds of games, such as *THE iDOLM@STER SHINY COLORS* and *Nekopara*.
-Sadly, she gradually lost her interest on game under life pressure, and she no longer updated her activity on games afterwards.
+Sadly, she gradually lost interest in games due to life pressure, and she no longer updated her activities on games afterwards.

-Although for some reasons, her mental health got worse since March 2018.
+For some reasons, her mental health got worse since March 2018.
 Luckily, there were still people who cared about her.
-In early June 2018, she went to IKEA with an acquaintance of her, and eat tasty and affordable ice cream corns together.
+In early June 2018, she went to IKEA with an acquaintance, and eat tasty and affordable ice cream corns together.

 ## Her Departure

-As Hanasaka described herself on Zhihu profile: "Just a Giftia, about to be destroyed".
+As Hanasaka described herself on her Zhihu profile: "Just a Giftia, about to be destroyed".

 A Giftia is a type of android with a humanoid body in anime *PLASTIC MEMORIES*.
-They have their own personality and emotion.
+They have their own personality and emotions.
 But they can only "live" for a maximum of 81,920 hours, after which their programming becomes corrupted due to numerous failed attempts at overwriting old information.
 If a Giftia is not retrieved and deactivated before the end of their lifespan, it is very likely that they will become "Wanderers".

 Hanasaka used this metaphor to describe her mental state about to collapse.

-In May, she use "Mayday" to convey the signal that she was approaching her limit.
+In May, she used "Mayday" to convey the signal that she was approaching her limit.
-Fortunately, she was out of danger late on.
+Fortunately, she was out of danger later on.

 > Responder 7700 **Mayday Mayday Mayday Mayday** has been downgraded to **Mayday Mayday Mayday**
 >